Creating Variation Items Using Matrix Items

 Creating a Parent/Child Relationship Without Matrix Items

 You may find yourself in a situation where you want to list variation items but you don't want to create matrix items in NetSuite in order to setup the parent/child relationship that FarApp needs to post variation items.
 FarApp allows you to setup a custom field where you specify the parent of an item which will create the relationship needed.
-We call these "Virtual Variation" items.
-Follow these steps to get setup.
+We call these "Virtual Variation" items and you will need the assistance of our support team to complete the setup.

 Create parent items